ambanmba/Office365-IPURL-Samples/README.md

 Select the Send an email (V2) action.

-Configure the Send an email action with your own email to address.
+Configure the Send an email action with your own email to address (or any other that you prefer).
 Enter a subject line in two parts.
 The first part is static:

 New Office 365 IPURL changes were published